Quick Exit

 Tuttle, B. M., Giano, Z., & Merten, M. J. (2018).
 Stress spillover in policing and negative relationship functioning for law enforcement marriages.
 The Family Journal (Alexandria, Va.), 26(2), 246-252. https://doi.org/10.1177/1066480718775739

-How do negative affect and reactivity influence home life?
+How do negative emotions and reactivity influence home life?

 Withdrawal

-If a negative affect leads to withdrawal and disengagement, family members might feel lonely or uncared for.
+If negative emotions lead to withdrawal and disengagement, family members might feel lonely or uncared for.
 There can be a feeling of loss when the PSP is mentally and emotionally withdrawn from the family.
 They may be physically present but not actively engaging with the family.
 This can lead to a loss of intimacy, a loss of relationship, and feelings of frustration and disappointment (see ambiguous loss).

 Reactivity